Arthur W. Sterry

 When Sterry left Lytton's company, he was given the stage and film rights to the play The Man They Could Not Hang, based on the life story of John Babbacombe Lee, including Lytton's 1912 version of the story.
 Sterry took the film on the road and enjoyed great commercial success exhibiting it, often giving lectures at screenings.
 He produced his own film version of this story in 1921, as well as a film adaptation of The Waybacks (1918).

 He kept distributing films and dabbling in a number of areas, including retail and property investment, up until his death.

+His wife Olive disappeared off a boat in 1915.